 Following on from the first phase of our Treaty Engagement Project, the second phase of our work involves developing resources to encourage and support deeper local conversations with the non-Aboriginal community about Treaty/ies in Victoria around the State.

-As part of this work, we will support 10 local facilitators to host 10 Local Treaty Conversations across metro and regional Victoria by 30th June 2019.
-These local conversations will be supported by Session Resources, including a Facilitator Guide, and Small Grants to cover expenses.
+As part of this work, we have supported local facilitators to host Local Treaty Conversations across metro Victoria.
+These local conversations have been supported by Session Resources and Small Grants to cover expenses.

-We encourage Local Reconciliation and Community Groups to host Local Treaty Conversations and if needed, apply for a small grant to cover event expenses.
+We are encouraging Local Reconciliation and Community Groups to host Local Treaty Conversations.

 Further information including Aboriginal perspectives on Treaty in Victoria